dpse/measurement-overlay/README.md

 # Overview

-*MeasurementOverlay* is a utility that allows you to add guidelines and grids on top of other applications in order to e.g. assist in aligment or for making pixel measurements.
+*MeasurementOverlay* is a utility that allows you to add guidelines and grids on top of other applications in order to e.g. assist in alignment or for making pixel measurements.

 ![Example usage](https://raw.githubusercontent.com/dpse/measurement-overlay/master/example.gif)

 The code is based on [GameOverlay.Net](https://github.com/michel-pi/GameOverlay.Net).

 # Hotkeys